KleberVales/cloud-devops-guide/README.md

 ## 🔹 Segurança e Observabilidade
 ### DevSecOps
 - Configure security using DevSecOps best practices in OCI
+- Create and manage encryption keys and secrets in OCI Vault

 ### Serviços de Observabilidade